PrashantRGore/PV_Signal_ML/README.md

 ### Why This Matters

 Pharmacovigilance is a **regulatory requirement** (EMA, FDA, CIOMS).
-This project demonstrates that enterprise-grade signal detection can be implemented **locally, without SaaS subscriptions**, while maintaining regulatory compliance.
+This project demonstrates:
+- How enterprise-grade signal detection algorithms work
+- How ML can be integrated into PV workflows
+- How regulatory concepts (audit trails, data lineage) are implemented
+- That sophisticated PV systems can be built with open-source tools

+**This is NOT a replacement for validated commercial PV systems.** It's an educational tool to understand the architecture and algorithms behind enterprise systems.

 ---